Antimicrobial Awareness Week: What Links Antibiotic Resistance & Climate Change

 My name is Dr Marcus Ranney, your champion of wellbeing, and I’ve been bringing you the big picture on the climate crisis and its impact on our health in our new series on Climate Health.

-Antibiotic Resistance and Climate Health
+Antibiotic Resistance & Climate Change

 Over the last few centuries we have made tremendous progress against infectious diseases, largely aided by the discovery of antibiotics in the first half of the 20th century.